microsoft/CNTK/bindings/python/examples/Notebooks/CNTK_102_FeedForward/CNTK_102_FeedForward.md

     return bias_param + t
 ```

-The next step is to convert the *evidence* (the output of the linear layer) through a non linear function a.k.a. *activation functions* of your choice that would squash the evidence to activations using a choice of functions ([found here][]). **Sigmoid** or **Tanh** are historically popular.
+The next step is to convert the *evidence* (the output of the linear layer) through a non-linear function a.k.a. *activation functions* of your choice that would squash the evidence to activations using a choice of functions ([found here][]). **Sigmoid** or **Tanh** are historically popular.
 We will use **sigmoid** function in this tutorial.
 The output of the sigmoid function often is the input to the next layer or the output of the final layer.
 [found here]: https://github.com/Microsoft/CNTK/wiki/Activation-Functions

 **Question**: Try different activation functions by passing different them to `nonlinearity` value and get familiarized with using them.